Youngia japonica

 Youngia japonica, commonly called Oriental false hawksbeard, is a species of flowering plant in the family Asteraceae.
 Native to eastern Asia, it is now found as a weed nearly worldwide.

+Genomics

+A chromosome-level genome assembly of Youngia japonica was published in 2026.
+The genome is approximately 1.14 Gb in size, with the assembled sequences anchored onto 8 pseudo-chromosomes.
+The assembly has a BUSCO completeness of 95.4%, and 35,827 protein-coding genes were predicted.

 Description

 It is an annual that produces yellow flowers.
 In tropical areas, it can bloom year round, while in temperate areas it blooms in late spring and early summer.
 Plants are variable in height, ranging from 10 to 150 cm depending on growing conditions.
 Stems are usually solitary and erect.
 Basal leaves are large and pinnately divided.
 Its fruits are wind dispersed.